davidandradeduarte/uif-testing-in-golang/NOTES.md

 	}
 	```
 	This way we can use `app.StartApp()` in our functional tests
--

-funny quote from the author:
+## Additional notes

+I didn't really liked `Section 5 - Testing SQL integration`.
+Seems a bit rubbish trying to reinvent the wheel by implementing your own mock client.
+Also the fact that we relied on this condition `if isMocked && !isProduction() {...}` makes me sick.
+Another thing I didn't like was the fact that he was always repelling external libraries (for dumb reasons imo), and then he came up with a rest client library, developed by the company he works for, and used it as an example (ツ)

+Funny quote:
-`deploying to production without tests is like drinking and driving`
+*deploying to production without tests is like drinking and driving*

-have a look at `github.com/stretchr/testify/mock`
+Have a look at `github.com/stretchr/testify/mock`